-Touch the Makoto Mode Toggle control, Review icon Review, to enter the Review Mode of operation.
+Touch the Makoto® Mode Toggle control, Review icon Mode of operation.
 This can only be done when there is no active procedure in progress.
 Any active procedures must be closed before transitioning modes.

 4.2.1.1 Setup Phase

 Setup Phase allows the operator to enter information about the patient and the procedure to facilitate archiving and later retrieval for review.